Nodal-antinodal dichotomy from anisotropic quantum critical continua in holographic models: Additional numerical results

-We now provide an explicit demonstration of the effect described in the previous section, using a known holographic model with an anisotropic IR geometry of the form~\eqref{equ:scaling}, an anisotropic Q-lattice model~\cite{Donos:2013eha, Donos:2014uba}.
+We now provide an explicit demonstration of the effect described in the previous section, using a known holographic model with an anisotropic IR geometry of the form~\eqref{equ:scaling}, an anisotropic Q-lattice model~\cite{Donos:2013eha, Donos:2014uba} \footnote{The Q-lattice has also been used to study IR anisotropy in ref.~\cite{Jeong:2017rxg}, in which two non-equivalent scalar fields in two orthogonal directions have been introduced, leading to the same type of anisotropic deep IR metric~\eqref{equ:scaling}.
+See other examples of anisotropic holographic geometries in refs.~\cite{Mateos:2011ix,Rebhan:2011vd,Donos:2016zpf}.}.
 In addition to dynamical gravity and the Maxwell field \(A\), this model includes a special complex scalar field $\Phi = \phi\, e^{i \h}$.
 We choose this model because of the well-studied dependence of the exponents \(\a_{U,V,W}\) on the parameters of the model, allowing us to set IR scaling exponents that satisfy the conditions~\eqref{eq:conditions_for_dichotomy}.
 Concretely, we take the model from ref.~\cite{Donos:2014uba} with parameters \(\g=1\), \(\a=1\), and \(c=3\), which has bulk gravitational action

 where \(g\) is the determinant of the metric, \(R\) is the Ricci scalar, \(F_{\m\n} = \p_\m A_\n - \p_\n A_\m\) is the field strength for the Maxwell field, and \(G_\mathrm{N}\) is Newton's constant.

 The equations of motion following from the action~\eqref{equ:Q-lattice_action} admit solutions for the metric and the gauge field of the form~\eqref{eq:ansatz}, with also \(\f = \f(r)\) and \(\h = p x\).
 This form of \(\h\) breaks both translational symmetry in the $x$ direction and, importantly for us, rotational symmetry in the \((x,y)\)-plane.
 The equations of motion evaluated on this ansatz are written explicitly in appendix~\ref{app:zeroT_shooting}.
 Near \(r=0\), the metric functions and gauge field obtained from these equations behave as in equation~\eqref{equ:scaling}, while the amplitude of the scalar field behaves as \(e^{\f} \approx e^{\f_0} r^{\a_\f}\).
 The exponents are~\cite{Donos:2014uba}